bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:05:07

-Yeah, first of all, like one great benefit is like so a lot of the outputs have multiple branches, right?
+Yeah, first of all, one great benefit is a lot of the outputs have multiple branches, right?
-So that's like a great thing about Taproot is we can just like put things in multiple branches and we only reveal the branch that gets spent.
+So that's a great thing about Taproot is we can just like put things in multiple branches and we only reveal the branch that gets spent.
 So in majority of the cases, even in a forced close, it's going to be a smaller onchained footprint.

 Mark Erhardt: 00:05:24

-So you're talking about having different 'leaf scripts' in the 'taproot tree'?
+So you're talking about having different leaf scripts in the taproot tree?

 Elle Mouton: 00:05:28